• Top

 Buddha in a tree.

-A view of the garden from the main house banquet hall.
+The magnificent view of the garden from the main house banquet hall.
+Although most people cannot go in, it is a still an amazing sight to behold!

 Autumn is a wonderful time to visit the Northern Culture Museum, so today, almost one year from our first visit, my husband and I went again to walk around and enjoy the traditional buildings, beautiful gardens, and general wonderful ambiance there.
 At the gift shop, we tried various kinds of sake and were introduced to the museum’s own brand, which is sold only there.
 Apparently, 1000 bottles were put on sale in the spring and only four remained.
 Now, there are only three…